 - Elimination: Look at the possible answers for each question and find which ones you can eliminate right away.
 Eliminating answers will help you get rid of the distractors and come up with the right answer more quickly.
 This is a helpful thing to do with every question on the DAT; there are distractors on every question.
 Typically you will always have two answer options for every question that you have to decide between and the rest of the answer choices you should be able to eliminate.

 - Time Management: Make sure you are completing each passage with the questions in a timely manner.
 There are 3 reading passages with 50 questions in total for the test.
 You have 72 seconds to answer each question.This is one of the more difficult tests to manage your time on, therefore, it is crucial to time yourself and practice managing your time wisely while practicing for this test.
 A good and effective test taking strategy will greatly help to accomplish this.

 - Practice: Do as many practice tests as you can for the Reading Comprehension Test; the more the better!
 You need to take multiple practice tests in order to find and implement an effective test taking strategy that works for you.
 Also to be more comfortable and efficient with your strategy which will increase your speed at reading and answering correctly the questions.
 This is the only way to crush it.

 - Speed Reading Course: If reading isn’t one of your strengths then a speed reading course could be beneficial to you.
 It could improve your speed at reading and help you to more quickly and efficiently pull out the necessary information to answer the questions.
 You could look for a free online course or pay for one.
 Read Speeder offers an impressive free online course.
-You could also click here to visit this website which reviews and lists some of the top speed reading courses on the market; these courses are not free however.

 The Reading Comprehension Test has 50 questions in total and is made up of 3 passages with a varying amount of questions per passage.
 Each passage is typically 1-2 pages in length with around 15 questions per passage.